 However, the most important thing about baboons is their divine association with Ra, the great sun god.
 There are several artistic portrayals of baboons worshiping the sun with arms raised up or holding a solar symbol.
 Moreover, from the time of the New Kingdom, we see more and more temple statues of baboons appearing.
 One of the most significant examples is the giant baboon sculptures found in Hermpolis created during the region of Amenhotep III.
 By the Late and Graeco-Roman Periods, various primates were found buried in the necropolises, suggesting that they continued to grow in significance and importance throughout the centuries.

-Although these creatures played important religious roles, they were also joyful and playful creatures that brought much elation to the ancient Egyptians.
+Although mokeys in Egypt played important religious roles, they were also joyful and playful creatures that brought much elation to the ancient Egyptians.
 They kept monkeys and sometimes baboons as pets for amusement and status symbols.
 Having an imported monkey was a symbol of wealth and high-ranking social status.
-Monkeys were kept in homes to play around or accompany their owners when they are on outings.
+Monkeys in Egypt were kept in homes to play around or accompany their owners when they are on outings.
 During trips abroad they were a source of entertainment to the sailor with their pranks and antics.